30-days in Bucerias Mexico

 Talk about a slow morning.
 For some reason, we were “movin’ kind of slow, like Uncle Joe, at the Junction - Petty Coat Junction.”
-OK, that was an obscure reference, but you get the idea plan was to go to Playa Playa (beach) Destiladeras to while away the day on the beach under a palapa.
+OK, that was an obscure reference, but you get the idea.
+The plan was to go to Playa (beach) Destiladeras to while away the day on the beach under a palapa.
 It is such a short bus ride to the beach that we didn’t hurry.
-However, we lost our cheap baseball hats that we purchased for swimming and a stop at Walmart to purchase a few more would be necessary before going to the beach.
+However, we lost our cheap baseball hats that we purchased for swimming which made a stop at Walmart to purchase a few more hats necessary before going to the beach.
 No problem, Playa Destiladeras is an awesome place to be in the waning afternoon hours.

 We had lunch at our new favorite restaurant, Los Pericos Restaurant, Bar and Cafe for shrimp fajitas - and Pericos did not disappoint.
 The shrimp fajitas came steaming and sizzling on a super-hot iron skillet with grilled veggies and cactus.
 Beans, guacamole, rice, and tortillas were all served on the side.
 The food and the friendly service blissfully started our day.

 Wanda tried the Spanish Coffee and discovered she has a new addiction.
 I think the smiling bartender added a healthy dose of Kahlua with a huge dollop of real sweetened whip cream.
 At 95 pesos it was expensive, but jeez was it good.